 Our holistic approach covers young people aged 12 to 25 where 25% have left care and 15% run-away from home.
 The rest are either deemed at-risk from their parents, are trying to divert from crime or have fallen upon hard times.

-We’ve been working with at-risk young people for the last forty years.
+We’ve been working with at-risk young people for the last forty five years.
 We have housed over 10,000 young people and enabled another 20,000 to become meaningfully engaged though our detached youth work.

 The concrete frame is now complete and a ceremony of the contraction team was held on the 27th November 2019 to mark the occasion.
 Our huge thanks to everyone for getting us to this milestone.
 By next summer the seven storey development should be nearing completion and we will be gearing up to move 146 young people experiencing homelessness into their new home.